The 20 Best Multicentric Reticulohistiocytosis Doctors in France

 Paris, FR

-Lea Jaume practices in Paris, France.
+Lea Jaume practices practicing medicine in Paris, France.
 Ms. Jaume is rated as an Advanced expert by MediFind in the treatment of Multicentric Reticulohistiocytosis.
-Her top areas of expertise are Perniosis, Frostbite, Discoid Lupus Erythematosus (DLE), and Multicentric Reticulohistiocytosis.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Perniosis, Frostbite, Multicentric Reticulohistiocytosis, and Discoid Lupus Erythematosus (DLE).

 Advanced in Multicentric Reticulohistiocytosis